anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

     :dedent: 2
     :force:

-      for subscript in node:subscripts() do ...
+      for subscript in node:subscripts() do  print subscript  end